TactiKoolSec/OTHF/Entire Framework/IBM_OTHF_V0.2.md

 [Figure 21: Example Threat Hunt - MITRE Navigator - TTPs](#_Toc109040036)

 [Figure 22: Example Threat Assessment - assessing likelihood](#_Toc109040037)

+# Acknowledgements

+Thank you to everyone who has helped in various ways to create this project.
+We hope we can continue to grow this framework to help more people succeed in threat hunting.

 # Introduction